auraphp/Aura.Autoload/README.md

 ### Dependencies and PHP Version

-As with all Aura libraries, this library has no external dependencies.
+As with all Aura libraries, this library has no userland dependencies.
 It requires PHP version 5.3 or later.

 ### Tests